nadavbabin/htz-dotfiles/README.md

 Additionally, it helps minimizing redundent whitespace diffs in version control systems, which are simply caused by differences in editor settings.

+To maintain consistency, each repository should contain an `.editorconfig` file identical to the one in this repo, at its root.

 Editorconfig plugins are available for all major IDEs and text editors:
 - [WebStorm](https://www.jetbrains.com/help/webstorm/2016.1/configuring-code-style.html#editorconfig)
 - [InteliJ IDEA](https://www.jetbrains.com/help/idea/2016.1/code-style.html#EditorConfig)